 Retrieved data Description Computer name The system name of the device.
 Inventory date The date when inventory information was last collected for the device.
 Last logged on user The last logged on user on a given device.
 Manufacturer The company making and selling the device.
 Model no The manufacturer's model name or number for the device.
 Operating system The operating system running on the device.
 OS version (as build number) The operating system version build number running on the device.
 For example, 10.0.19045.2728.
-OS edition The operating system edition running on the device.
+OS edition (not retrieved for MAC OS) The operating system edition running on the device.
 For example, Pro, Enterprise, Home or Education.

-Serial no The serial number of the device, attempting to uniquely identify either the hardware (for a stand-alone device) or the virtualization container (for a virtual machine), as reported in inventory.
+Retrieved data Description Serial no The serial number of the device, attempting to uniquely identify either the hardware (for a stand-alone device) or the virtualization container (for a virtual machine), as reported in inventory.